 The Fund's interest rate sensitive assets and liabilities mainly comprise cash and cash equivalents, debt securities and loan payable.
 The cash and cash equivalents are subject to floating rates and are considered to be part of the investment strategy of the Fund.
 No other hedging is undertaken in respect of this interest rate risk.

-Notes to the Financial Statements of the Fund continued For the year ended 31 December 2020
+Notes to the Financial Statements of the Fund continued

 Interest rate risk continued